Skip to Content

 • Put a load of laundry away and start another if needed

-Bonus tip: Again, if you have hardwood floors, I highly recommend getting a robot vacuum cleaner.
-I run this little guy every single day and it keeps my floors feeling clean, even on bare feet!
+Bonus tip: If you have hardwood or laminate floors, I highly recommend getting a robot vacuum cleaner.
+I run this little guy often and it keeps my floors feeling clean, even on bare feet!

 Train yourself to declutter as you go